 A: No. When you agree to a patient’s request to non-disclosure of PHI, you committed yourself to honoring that request for every service that was rendered within the time frame for which the non-disclosure was active.
 This means that you can terminate the agreement and send in claims from the termination date forward, since you will have made her aware in writing that it’s been terminated.
 You MAY NOT send in her information from the date you agreed to non-disclosure through the date the agreement was terminated.

 A: HIPAA does not require that notice of privacy practices be signed, but don’t take that to mean you can ignore this policy!
 HIPAA does require that the patient receive the notice, and that you make meaningful effort to get the acknowledgement signed.
 To cover yourself, if a patient refuses to sign, note the date, time, and reason - if given.
 This will show that the effort was made.

 A: No, as long as the patient does not object to these communications.
 With the Privacy Rule you are permitted to share necessary information with family, friends, or anyone else a patient has identified as involved in his/her care.
 You are also permitted to share the appropriate information even when the patient is incapacitated (if doing so is in the best interest of the patient).

 A: Gifting discounts to patients, especially Medicare/Medicaid (federally funded) patients, is considered an inducement.
-Federal guidelines allow you to give away something of value up to $10 worth (such as a service or a product) up to 5 times per year.
-You cannot combine these together, so anything gifted to a Medicare/Medicaid patient above $10 would be an inducement violation.
+Federal guidelines allow you to give any item or service to a Medicare patient that exceeds a value of $15 with a $75 annual limit per Medicare patient.
 You should check with your state regulatory board about gifting as well.
 Many states have also ruled such gifts as inducements.